defeo/ffisom/implementation/README.md

 	docker pull defeo/ffisom

-Run SageMath within the container
+Run the SageMath Jupyter server within the container

-	docker run -it --rm jupyter notebook --notebook-dir=notebooks
+	docker run --rm -itp 127.0.0.1:8888:8888 defeo/ffisom

-After starting up, it will display a URL in the terminal.
+After starting up, it will display a URL.
 Copy it in your browser and you're ready to go!

+Alternatively, if you prefer a command-line interface, run

+	docker run --rm -it defeo/ffisom sage